Eight Ways to Cope When You're Dizzy

 When the going gets tough...

-As a long-time sufferer of dizziness, I've built up a toolkit over the years of coping strategies.
-It is important to clarify that these strategies do not cure dizziness.
-However, with practice, they can help you cope with the sensation of dizziness and help you get along with things you need to do.
+As a long-time sufferer of dizziness, I've built up a toolkit of coping strategies over the years.
+It is important to clarify that these tips do not cure dizziness.
+However, with practice, they can help you cope with the sensation of dizziness and get along with things you need to do.
 What works one time may not work another, so be prepared for trial and error.

 Remember, there are many causes of dizziness.
 You will need to see a doctor for proper diagnosis.